 This Indian Standard was adopted by the Bureau of Indian Standards after the draft finalized by the Coir and Coir Products Sectional Committee had been approved by the Textile Division Council.

 Coir pith, which is also known as coir dust is the main byproduct from coir fibre extraction industries in double the quantity of coir fibre during extraction of fibre from coconut husk.
-Coir pith blocks of different Electrical Conductivity (EC) and with varying packaging dimensions and weight needs to be standardized and certified for its reliable use in agriculture/horticulture applications.
+Coir pith blocks of different electrical conductivity (EC) and with varying packaging dimensions and weight needs to be standardized and certified for its reliable use in agriculture/horticulture applications.
 The composition and properties of coir pith vary depending on maturity of coconut, method of fibre extraction and processing including environmental factors.
 Coir pith is a recalcitrant agro-residue containing high amount of lignin and cellulose resisting decomposition by microorganisms under natural conditions.
 Coir pith has high water holding capacity of six to eight times of its weight.
 Nutrient content of coir pith varies with the location, method of extraction, rate of decomposition and storage conditions.
 Sunlight, air, water and nutrients are the basic requirements for healthy plant growth.
 However, a good plant growth medium is a vital link essential for the proper utilization of nutrients and water.
 Coir pith is converted in to the form of blocks for its easy transportation and storage which can be used in agri/flori/horticulture.

 The composition of the Committee responsible for the formulation of this standard is given in Annex G.